w-tao/trivia-riddle-game/README.md

 # trivia-riddle-game

+How to start the game: Click into the 'adventure.py' file
 ________________________________________________________________________________________________________________________
 ## Riddle Game 🔎

 **Basic Idea:**
-Every riddle that happens here depends on the adventure part of the game.
-If the person comes across 3 doors in a mansion, it can give them a riddle.
+The riddle part of this game depends on if the person decides to pick the Trivia Game or the Riddle Game.
-If the person doesn't solve the riddle corecctly, they get an annoying sound until they get a trivia question or a riddle correct.
+If the person doesn't solve the riddle corecctly, they will be taken to the reaction game and then the end screen.
-If the person gets it correct, the game will "jumpscare" the player with a meme.
+If the person gets it correct, the game will continue onto the next question.

 **Interface:**
 There is a question/riddle that appears in the center on the screen.
 Then it moves to the top of the screen and 4 boxes appear on the bottom of the screen as the answers.